andrenasturas/hausse/docs/src/kickstart.rst

 Core features
 #############

-This page will walk you through the design of a rudimentary but functional site, starting from the hello-world project stated previously, and discovering in the process some of the core features of Hausse.
+This page will walk you through the design of a rudimentary but functional site, starting from the hello-world project stated previously, and discovering in the process some of the core features of **hausse**.

 Main settings
 *************

-By default, Hausse works in the current directory, looks for sources files in ``src/`` folder and write final results in ``dist/`` folder.
+By default, **hausse** works in the current directory, looks for sources files in ``src/`` folder and write final results in ``dist/`` folder.
 You can change this if necessary.

 .. code-block:: python